sortecoevo/sortee/content/people.md

 &nbsp;

 ![Marija Purgar](/img/people/MarijaPurgar.png)
-[Marija Purgar](https://www.irb.hr/eng/About-RBI/People/Marija-Purgar-Filjak) is a PhD student in Oceanology at the Faculty of Science and a research assistant at the Ruđer Bošković Institute, Zagreb.
+[Marija Purgar](https://www.irb.hr/eng/About-RBI/People/Marija-Purgar-Filjak) **(President-Elect)** is a PhD student in Oceanology at the Faculty of Science and a research assistant at the Ruđer Bošković Institute, Zagreb.

 &nbsp;